ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

  {: tip}

 4. Replace the reference to each image in the installation file with the tag for the new image.
-5. Run the following command to install the private worker by using the specific container registery: `kubectl apply –filename updated_deployment.yaml`.
+5. Run the following command to install the private worker by using the specific container registry: `kubectl apply –filename updated_deployment.yaml`.

 ## Installing a {{site.data.keyword.deliverypipeline}} Private Worker